regelneef/ForgeBackup/README.md

 ## Changelog: ##

+### 1.0.0 ###

+* ForgeBackup is now a **coremod** and must be placed in your coremods folder.
+* Different compression types have been implemented.
+  * Firstly, `tar.gz` and `tar.bz2`. `tar.gz` is the new default on non-Windows systems.
+  * There is a new git-based system.
+Please don't enable this if you do not have git installed on your pc, as you will not be able to restore backups older than the most recent one if you do.
+This will be resolved in a future version.
+* There is now an update reminder facility.
+This is disabled by default.

 ### 0.4.1 ###

 * ForgeEssentials compatibility.
 We provide a module to FE which overrides their built-in backup module.
 This means you'll only have one active backup module at any time.